EXPLORATION OF HUMAN DIVERSITY

 Reaction Paper 100 points (see class schedule below)

 Exams are non-cumulative and consist of 70 multiple choice questions (worth 1 point each) plus a 30 point section consisting of 3 short essays worth 10 points each.
-For Exams 1 and 2, these essays focus on the chapters 2-8 of the Chagnon text and class films.
 Exam 3 - the Final - includes two extra essay questions in addition to the non-cumulative multiple choice and short essay sections discussed above.
-The first extra question is worth 25 points and it can be drawn from any part of the course.
-The second extra question is worth 75 points.
+The second extra essay on the final is worth 75 points.
 This essay covers chapters 2-6 of the Middleton text and it reinforces the primary cultural diversity themes of the course.

 Grades will be assigned on a percentage basis out of 500 possible points as follows.
 Because of the size of the class, rounding will not be used in the calculation of final grades: